 Dropouts, grade retention and high-stakes testing - what you should know

-- Low Test Scores + High Retention Rates = More Dropouts by C. Thomas Holmes - excellent review of testing, retention and dropouts; reports most developed nations don't retain students.
+- Low Test Scores + High Retention Rates = More Dropouts by C. Thomas Holmes - excellent review of testing, retention and dropouts; most developed nations don't retain students.

 The harmful impact on bilingual education students and English language learners

 - FairTest bibliography on bilingual ed and testing (older references, many still useful)